What was Charles Schulz's net worth?

 Peanuts

-Following his military service, Schulz returned to Minnesota where he worked as an instructor at Art Instruction Schools while developing his cartooning skills.
+Following his military service, Schulz returned to Minnesota, where he worked as an instructor at Art Instruction Schools while developing his cartooning skills.
 His first professional success came in 1947 with a weekly panel comic called "Li'l Folks," published in the St. Paul Pioneer Press.
 This early work featured child characters and laid the groundwork for what would eventually become Peanuts.
-When Schulz approached United Feature Syndicate with his work, they suggested he develop a comic strip format rather than single-panel cartoons, as strips were easier to market.
+When Schulz approached United Feature Syndicate with his work, they suggested he develop a comic strip format rather than single-panel cartoons.
+Crucially, the standard contract of the era required Schulz to assign all rights—copyrights and trademarks—to the syndicate.
+Schulz would be a well-paid employee, but he would not own the characters he created.

 On October 2, 1950, the first Peanuts strip appeared, introducing the world to Charlie Brown and his friends.
 Though it started in just seven newspapers, the strip's unique blend of humor, philosophy, and authentic childhood experiences gradually gained popularity.
 By the mid-1950s, Peanuts had begun to attract critical acclaim, with Schulz winning his first Reuben Award for Outstanding Cartoonist of the Year in 1955 and again in 1964.